3-PSCR/3-PSCR.github.io/make.md

 # C. Cast Core Inner Layer

 We now remove the 9mmOD tubes and replace them with 7mmOD tubes to cast the final inner wall of the segments.
+The accompanying video section can be found [here](https://www.youtube.com/watch?v=OZO1ZJPx1xQ&t=387s).
 The following is required:

 - The moulds from above, once the silicone has cured
 - 6x 7mmOD tubes